tbalkwill/learning_git/example.md

 # Learning GIT

 ## merging conflicts
-here is an artificial conflict
+here is an artificial conflict2